Heat Kernel Renormalization on Manifolds with Boundary: Wick's Theorem

 \subsection{Generalized Wick's Theorem on \texorpdfstring{$(a, b)$}{(a,b)}}

-In \ref{sec:count_upp_half} we shall encounter integrals of polynomials with respect to inhomogeneous quadratic forms.
+In \ref{sec:wicks-theor-polyt} and later in \ref{sec:count_upp_half}, we shall encounter integrals over polyhedra of polynomials multiplied by exponentials of inhomogeneous quadratic forms.
 Here we establish the one dimensional result that can be used iteratively to calculate such integrals explicitly.

 We wish to compute the integral

 for $-\infty \leq a \leq b \leq\infty$ and to check that the result agrees with the standard formula for $a = -\infty$ and $b = \infty$.
 Let

 Firstly, \eqref{eq:int_by_parts} generalizes to